SURGICALLY ASSISTED TOOTH ERUPTION

 SINGLE VERSUS MULTI-ROOTED TEETH

-After assessing the impacted teeth, Ocoee Oral Surgery may require more than one procedure – likely one for each tooth.
+After assessing the impacted teeth, Ocoee Oral Surgery may require more than one procedure– likely one for each tooth.
 Though less common, both sets of eyeteeth may be impacted.
 Because your front teeth are single-rooted, they are easier to erupt.
 However, molar teeth are bigger and have larger roots.

 WHAT IF YOUR TOOTH DOES NOT COME IN?

 Impacted teeth can be stubborn to erupt.
 In some cases, the lack of tooth may be from a developed condition called Ankylosis.
-This is the abnormal adhesion of teeth to bone, permanently resulting in a tooth’s inability to erupt.
+This is the abnormal adhesion of teeth to bone, resulting in a tooth’s permanent inability to erupt.
 Treatment considerations include leaving the tooth and placing a bridge, or surgically removing the tooth and placing a dental implant.
 In either case, Dr. McCord and the Ocoee Oral Surgery staff will help you identify the next steps if your tooth does not come in.

 LEARN MORE ABOUT SURGICALLY ASSISTED TOOTH ERUPTION